Chapssal-tteok: Etymology

-Accordingly, chaltteok can mean tteok made of glutinous grains other than rice, such as glutinous sorghum, but chapssal-tteok can only refer to tteok that is made of glutinous rice.
+Accordingly, chaltteok can mean tteok made of glutinous grains other than rice, but chapssal-tteok can only refer to tteok that is made of glutinous rice.
 In most cases, however, the words are used interchangeably, as tteok is most often made with glutinous or non-glutinous rice.

 Preparation and varieties

 Chapssal-tteok can be prepared in several ways.
 Glutinous rice is soaked, ground into flour, and then steamed in a siru (rice cake steamer).
 The rice may or may not then be pounded.
 Sometimes, the rice is ground after being steamed instead of before.

 Chapssal-tteok can be coated with gomul (powdered sesame or beans) and steamed, or it may be boiled and then coated.
 Chapssal-tteok can also be made round and filled with various so (fillings) such as red bean paste.

 Chapssal-tteok ice cream is popular in modern South Korea.

 Chapssal-tteok is featured in some fusion Korean dishes.